 There are many Internet weather sources that report on conditions in Scotland.
-For instance Wunderground at http://www.wunderground.com (search for "Portree, Scotland").
+For instance Wunderground at www.wunderground.com (search for "Portree,

+Scotland").
 Usually, dress for "cool summer" weather is appropriate in Scotland at this time of year.
 Waterproof (or easily dried) comfortable shoes and outerwear that will also stand up to the wind are good to have.
 A small folding umbrella may become your constant companion.

 The latitude of Skye is 57 degrees north, the same as Moscow, Russia and parts of Hudson's Bay in Canada, but the Gulf Stream tempers the weather.
 Still, it can be very changeable - even within one day.
-The predicted temperature during Parliament is about 55-60°F or 12-16°C, but we did have a genuine heat wave during Parliament 2006!
+The predicted temperature during Parliament is about 55-60°F or 12-16°C, but so far in 2018 the weather has been sunny and warm!

-Be happily prepared for long summer evenings and fantastic sunsets, with a full moon on the 12th, and a new moon on the 26th.
+Be happily prepared for long summer evenings and fantastic sunsets, with a new moon on the 13th, and a full moon on the 27th.